MB-29/Random-Walker-Image-Segmentation/README.md

 * Select an image.
 * Select a color and add seed points by pointing and clicking.
-* Type a value for beta
+* Type in a value for beta
 * Run the solver.